 But the following year the pair was cast as lovers in the film Fire Over England and it was obvious to everyone on set that they were heavily involved during filming.

 Their chemistry was palpable, so theatre the Old Vic cast them as Hamlet and Ophelia in their production of Hamlet.
-The couple was so in love that they did not care who knew and they both soon left their spouses to be together.
+The couple was so in love that they did not care who knew.
+They both soon left their spouses to be together.
 But Leigh and Jill did not let go without a fight: it took three years before their respective divorces were granted.
 Since the public was not fond of married parents having affairs, Larry and Vivien had to try to keep their relationship a secret.
 This was difficult, as they lived together and were madly in love.
 Their agents and publicists often had to beg them to be discreet.

 Vivien reclined into their mansion Notley Abbey, while Larry was busy cementing his place in the London Theatre.